 Further down the road the boy came upon a troll pulling a cart.
 The troll said to the boy.
 “Hello young man, I am a traveling merchant.
 Would you be willing to buy something from this cart.
 How about this cloak, it is very useful.
 It is said to make the wearer invisible.”

 The boy thought ‘that cloak would be useful in my journey.
 This troll does not look that smart.
-Maybe could trick him into giving me the cloak.’
+Maybe I could trick him into giving me the cloak.’
 The boy replied to the troll.
-“I would love to buy the cloak, however I don't have any money.
-However, I do have something to trade.
+“I would love to buy the cloak, however I don't have any money but I do have something to trade.
 Look at this stone.
 Is it not amazing, this stone will turn lead into gold with but a touch.
 Surely this would be a worthy trade for such a cloak.” the boy lied.

 The troll thought to himself ‘This boy is foolish.
 A stone like that would be priceless.
 I could make all the gold in the world and live life as the richest troll in the land.’